JanneM/Ruse/README.md

 Proc(%): 90.0 65.0 40.0 33.3
 ```

-Your used processes equel the number of cores, and they are in fairly high use.
+Your used processes equal the number of cores, and they are in moderate use.
 You are making use of the cores you have allocated.
 It also looks like the third and fourth process is not contributing a huge amount, so increasing the number of cores is not that likely to help you a lot.

 If you have something like this: